Adamson v. California: Black's dissent

-Justice Hugo Black, joined by Justice William O. Douglas however, strongly opposed the decision and wrote a lengthy dissenting opinion, in which he argued for the incorporation of the first eight amendments of the Bill of Rights.
+Justice Hugo Black strongly opposed the decision and wrote a lengthy dissenting opinion joined by Justice William O. Douglas, in which he argued for the incorporation of the first eight amendments of the Bill of Rights.
 Specifically, Black argued that while the Court should not incorporate rights not specifically enumerated in the Bill of Rights, it should "extend to all the people of the nation the protection of [the specific enumerated rights of] the Bill of Rights."

-Black's dissent, beyond advocating for incorporation, was also a criticism of the Court's use of natural law in the arena of incorporation.
-Black thought that the Court's use of natural law to discard the argument that the right to be free from self-incrimination should be incorporated was misguided: "I further contend that the 'natural law' formula which the Court uses to reach its conclusion in this case should be abandoned as an incongruous excrescence on our Constitution.
+Black's dissent, beyond advocating for incorporation, also criticized the Court's use of natural law in the arena of incorporation.
+Black argued that the Court's use of natural law to discard the argument that the right to be free from self-incrimination should be incorporated was misguided: "I further contend that the 'natural law' formula which the Court uses to reach its conclusion in this case should be abandoned as an incongruous excrescence on our Constitution.
 I believe that formula to be itself a violation of our Constitution, in that it subtly conveys to courts, at the expense of legislatures, ultimate power over public policies...."